gregorhd/gregorhd.github.io/pages/about.md

 # About me

-I am an urban planner and GIS specialist with experience in preparing and implementing urban infrastructure projects covering, among others, social housing, urban transport, and WASH in South and South-East Asia (Asian Infrastructure Investment Bank) as well as affordable housing and resource efficiency in buildings (UN-Habitat HQ and Delhi Office).
-Additional qualifications in Public Financial Management (SOAS), Developing Social Housing Projects (IHS Rotterdam) and GIS (Ulster University).
+I am an urban planner and GIS specialist with experience in preparing and implementing urban infrastructure projects covering, among others, social housing, urban transport, and WASH in South and South-East Asia (Asian Infrastructure Investment Bank).
+In addition, I have provided policy advisory on solid waste management (World Bank) and affordable housing/resource efficiency in buildings (UN-Habitat HQ and Delhi Office).
+I also hold a PGDip in Public Financial Management (SOAS, University of London).

 <a href="/assets/img/uploads/2021 08 Gregor Herda_CV_refs removed.pdf">Download CV</a>